-In connection with the Series A/A-1 financing, we issued a warrant to purchase up to 447,426 shares of Series A-1 convertible preferred stock at an initial exercise price of \$2,794 to PBM Capital Investments, LLC.
+In connection with the Series A/A-1 financing, we issued a warrant to purchase up to 447,426 shares of Series A-1 convertible preferred stock at an initial exercise price of \$2.794 to PBM Capital Investments, LLC.
 PBM Capital Investments, LLC is affiliated with PBM Capital Group, LLC.
 Entities affiliated with PBM Capital Group, LLC collectively beneficially owned more than 5% of our capital stock.
-Sean Stalfort, President of Purchase Common Stock and Preferred Stock"
+Sean Stalfort, President of PBM Capital Group, LLC, is a director of the Company.
+In June 2021, this warrant was exercised as described below under "-Exercise of Warrants to Purchase Common Stock and Preferred Stock"